-An assessment committee will then assess your application against the weighted assessment criteria set out below and against other applications.
+An assessment committee will then assess your application against the assessment criteria set out below and against other applications.
 Your application will be considered on its merits, based on:

-- how well it meets the criteria - how it compares to other applications
+- how well it meets the assessment criteria - how it compares to other applications, including the overall spread of applications as they relate to the AKF priority areas.

-You will need to address all assessment criteria in your application.
+You must address all assessment criteria in your application.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
+All criteria are weighted equally.